single-spa/single-spa.js.org/website/versioned_docs/version-5.x/layout-definition.md

 #### JSON DOM Nodes

-The format of dom nodes in JSON is largely based on the [parse5](https://github.com/inikulin/parse5) format for HTMLElements.
+The format of dom nodes in JSON is largely based on the [parse5](https://github.com/inikulin/parse5) format.

 ##### HTMLElement